West Harton

 West Harton is an area of the town of South Shields, in Tyne and Wear, England.
 It is primarily a residential area, with several schools and leisure facilities, including St Wilfrid's College and Brinkburn Recreation Ground.
 South Tyneside District Hospital is also situated in the area.

-It is served by Tyne Dock Metro station on the Tyne and Wear Metro.
+It is served by both the Tyne Dock Metro station and the Simonside Metro station on the Tyne and Wear Metro.